adamtzur1996/List-of-Projects/README.md

     - A To Do list created using React and NPM.

 - **Quiz App**
+    - (Learnt online)
     - A simple core html, css and javascript project.

 - **Timer**
+    - (Learnt online)
     - Another core html, css and javascript project.

+- **Recipe App**
+    - (Learnt online)
+    - An application created purposely with a mobile design with an integrated open source API.
+      Focused mostly on JavaScript and the understanding of API and database.